-The War on Rhino Poaching Has Human Casualties
+The Price of Protecting Rhinos

 When I arrive at Somkhanda, the young ranger guarding the gate shoots me a few stern questions.
 He hasn’t been told to expect me, and seems on high alert.
 While I wait for him to phone park headquarters to confirm whether he should allow me in, I eye a large sign outside the reserve gate. somkhanda game reserve, it reads. protected by ipss anti-poaching unit.
 IPSS, a private security company, offers a range of services around the province, including anti-poaching units and residential armed response.
 Although they help supply Somkhanda’s anti-poaching unit, the rangers themselves are hired from the reserve’s neighboring communities.

 Within a few minutes of entering the park, I've seen giraffes, zebras, warthogs, and even a small herd of African buffalo.
 As I pass them, one wet-nosed bull watches me balefully, a calf sheltering behind him.
-On this smaller, cosier reserve, I hope my rhino-spotting luck will improve.
+On this smaller, cozier reserve, I hope my rhino-spotting luck will improve.
 But the rhinos tantalize me, continually lurking just out of sight.
 The rhino tracks Myeni spots on patrol with his anti-poaching unit lead to nothing.
 During an early-morning drive with the wildlife-monitoring team, we hop out of the truck, breath misting as we squint into the bright sunrise, and follow more rhino tracks—nothing.

 Sihle Mathe, a tracker who can read the movements of animals in bent grass and what appears to me as entirely normal-looking dirt, suggests that I join him while he tries to track one of the reserve’s notoriously aggressive black rhinos.
 He chuckles at my trepidation.
 If she charges me, I ask, what should I do?
 Climb a tree, he says nonchalantly, but only if she’s more than 50 meters away.
 And if she’s closer?
 “Don’t try that.
 You’ll die.”